Get Rid Of Bee Problems | Bee Removal Specialists

 Preparation Prior To Treatment

 On no account must the entrance to a nest be blocked until after the treatment, this can be dangerous.
-Keep pets away from the area and close windows nearby. bee activity around the entrance of the nest will be increase for the first 24 hours, so people & pets should be kept away from the area until activity ceases.
+Keep pets away from the area and close windows nearby. bee activity around the entrance of the nest will be increase for the first 24 hours, so people and pets should be kept away from the area until activity ceases.

-If the nest is in a chimney it may take 2 technicians using roof ladders to carry out the work which will involve an insecticide treatment & does cost more due to the extra technician required.
+If the nest is in a chimney it may take 2 technicians using roof ladders to carry out the work which will involve an insecticide treatment and does cost more due to the extra technician required.